meinauto/meinauto-js/doc/tutorials/module/MODULE-ORCHESTRATION-SYSTEM.md

 });
 ```

-- register a module into DIC and receive a promise resolver
+- register a module class into DIC and receive a promise resolver

 ```javascript
 /**